Winter Road Trip Essentials and Tips. Check out these tips on how to be safe and legal while taking a road trip with the

 Pack light but wisely

 As many have mentioned before me, wear your biggest items while in transit.
 This will save precious space in your luggage.
 Your jacket can be placed on your lap or under your seat, boots are often easier to remove at security than sneakers, and do you really want to fumble through your luggage for your hat/glove/scarf once you land?
-In the arm of the jacket or in a pocket while in the air and you won’t loose a thing.
+In the arm of the jacket or in a pocket while in the air and you won’t lose a thing.

 However, be careful when applying this “flying” recommendation to road trips.
 Wearing your bulkiest shoes may be a great idea to keep them out of the trunk, but your jacket should be removed when strapped in the car.
 The bulkiness of your coats will impair the function of your seat belts.
 They need to be as close to your body as possible.

 Plan your time wisely

 When planning a road trip, don’t just go by what Google Maps says.
 Keep your km in mind, as well as weather conditions, road conditions and your fellow drivers.
 While the autobahn may say unlimited, and your average speed is 130 km/hr, during a snow storm I would not drive any faster than 80-90 km/hr.

 Taking side roads may offer a better view of the countryside but may not be cleared of snow often enough, if at all.
 Black ice, heavy rain or heavy snow can turn a 5 hour drive into an 8 hour drive.